Super-Resolved Canopy Height Mapping from Sentinel-2 Time Series Using Airborne LiDAR HD Reference Data across Metropolitan France: Methodology

+\textbf{Tree height regression Loss.} By design choice, the tree classification mask extraction is based on the height regression features.
+For this reason, during training, the height prediction loss is computed both for tree and non-tree pixels.
+However, the height of non-tree pixels is set to zero.
+Therefore, we apply weights to balance the contribution of tree and non-tree pixels, preventing the loss from being dominated by non-trees.

-\textbf{Tree height regression Loss.} As mentioned earlier, the MAE loss is employed for tree height prediction.
-However, we assume that most patches exhibit low variability in pixel values due to the homogeneous forest structure, which may lead to imbalance within a batch.
-To solve this issue, instead of directly averaging pixel-wise loss values across the batch, we first average them within each patch and then across patches in the batch as follows:
+In this work, we assume that most patches exhibit low variability in pixel values due to the homogeneous forest structure, which may lead to imbalance within a batch.
+To solve this issue, instead of directly averaging pixel-wise loss values across the batch, we first average them within each patch and then across patches in the batch while applying tree/non-tree weights $w_\text{tree}$ and $w_\text{non-tree}$ loss as follows:

-where $B$ is the batch size, $N_b$ is the number of valid pixels within a patch and $\ell(p_{b,i})$ are pixel-wise loss values.
+$B$ is the batch size, $N_b$ is the number of valid pixels within a patch and $\ell(p_{b,i})$ are pixel-wise loss values.
+For simplicity, we set $w_\text{tree}$=1 for all the experiments.

 \textbf{Gradient difference Loss.} To improve the quality of the super-resolution, we employ the WGDL, a variant of Gradient Difference Loss (GDL)~\citep{8310638}, which offers an effective balance between memory consumption and prediction accuracy.
 GDL loss is computed as L1 or L2 loss between the predicted and target image gradients for adjacent pixels in horizontal and vertical planes.